cordero-cristian/devin-playbooks/ssd-playbook.md

 8. **Required — analyze**: run the `analyze` command for a non-destructive cross-artifact consistency check across `spec.md`, `plan.md`, and `tasks.md`.
 Resolve any high-severity findings (update the relevant artifact and re-run) before implementing.
 Optionally run `checklist` to unit-test requirements quality.
 9. Run the `implement` command to execute `tasks.md` in dependency order.
 When git auto-commit hooks are enabled, let them record progress; do not fight them.
 10. Validate: run the project's test/lint/build suite (find the exact commands in README/AGENTS.md/CONTRIBUTING or CI config) and fix failures until green, then confirm every acceptance criterion is satisfied by the implementation.
-11. Open a PR from the feature branch, referencing the `specs/NNN-feature-name/` artifacts, and share the link.
+11. Open a PR from the feature branch **into the specified base branch** with the title `<ticket-number> <feature description>` (e.g. `1234 Add markdown report output`), referencing the `specs/NNN-feature-name/` artifacts in the body, and share the link.
 Do not squash or discard the Spec Kit auto-commits.

 ## Specifications
 - A `specs/NNN-feature-name/` directory exists containing at least `spec.md`, `plan.md`, and `tasks.md`.
 - `clarify` was run and `spec.md` has no unresolved `[NEEDS CLARIFICATION]` markers.
 - `analyze` was run and reports no unresolved high-severity inconsistencies.
+- The working branch follows the convention `feature/<ticket-number>/<short-description>` (all lowercase; `<short-description>` is a hyphen-separated slug of **fewer than 3 words**, e.g. `feature/1234/markdown-report`).
+- The PR title follows the convention `<ticket-number> <feature description>` (e.g. `1234 Add markdown report output`).
+- The feature branch was created from the user-specified base branch, and the PR targets that same base branch.
-- Implementation matches `tasks.md` and satisfies every acceptance criterion; work happens on the Spec Kit feature branch, not the default branch.
+- Implementation matches `tasks.md` and satisfies every acceptance criterion; work happens on the renamed feature branch, not directly on the base branch.
 - Validation: the project's test/lint/build suite passes locally and CI is green on the PR.
 - Deliverable: a PR into the working base branch with the full Spec Kit artifact set plus implementation, and a summary linking the spec/plan/tasks.

 ## Advice and Pointers
 - If a review gate is rejected, `analyze` surfaces high-severity findings you cannot resolve within the current artifacts, or a phase fails repeatedly, stop and escalate to the user with a concise summary rather than forcing the workflow forward.
 - Command invocation depends on the integration: some projects expose the phases as agent skills (e.g. `speckit-specify`), others as slash commands (e.g. `/speckit.specify`).
 Use whichever the project provides; the phase order is identical.
+- Branch naming rules: `feature/<ticket-number>/<short-description>`, all lowercase, `<short-description>` a hyphen-separated slug of **fewer than 3 words** derived from the feature (e.g. `feature/1234/version-command`).
+Rename with `git branch -m` right after the Spec Kit branch hook runs; the `specs/NNN-*` directory keeps its own numbering and is unaffected.
 - Run the phases strictly in order; each consumes the previous phase's artifacts.
 Do not skip `specify`/`plan`.
 - Pass the same feature description as `$ARGUMENTS` to each phase so branch/feature resolution stays consistent.
 - If the git extension is enabled it auto-commits before/after phases (see `.specify/extensions/git/git-config.yml`); expect several `[Spec Kit] ...` commits — this is normal.